skillrepos/k8s-dev-v2/codespace-labs.md

 ```

-9. You can now find the nodeport for the service from roar-staging.
+9. You can now forward the port for the service from roar-staging.

 ```

-k get svc -n roar-staging | grep web
+k port-forward -n roar-staging svc/roar-web :8089

 ```

-10. Do a port-forward from the service as before.

-11. Refresh and see the test version of the data.
+10. Refresh and see the test version of the data.
+(Don't forget to add "/roar" at the end.)

  ![test data in app](./images/k8sdev19.png?raw=true "Test data in app")